ElementsProject/lightning/doc/PLUGINS.md

 # Plugins

-Plugins are a simple yet powerful way to extend the functionality provided by c-lightning.
+Plugins are a simple yet powerful way to extend the functionality provided by Core Lightning.
 They are subprocesses that are started by the main `lightningd` daemon and can interact with `lightningd` in a variety of ways: